neutralinojs/roadmap/README.md

 ## Devops

 Release pre-built binaries for x64 Linux, macOS, and Windows via GitHub actions.
-If the developer needs binaries for other CPU archirectures, they have to build from source.
+If developers needs binaries for other CPU archirectures, they have to build from source.
 Add build from source guide to docs.

 `release.yml`: Build binaries, Add to zip, and place zip file in `bin/`.
 Commit the zip file automatically.
 But, the final release is manual.
 `build_and_test.yml`: Build binaries first.
 Execute integration test suite and run it with code changes.